qradiolink/qradiolink/README.md

  the GNU General Public License version 3.
 - It makes use of other code under compatible licenses, and the authors are credited in the source files.
 - The CFreqCtrl and CPlotter widgets are Copyright 2010 Moe Wheatley and Alexandru Csete OZ9AEC.
-- Some GNU radio code from Gqrx is used as well
+- The FFT code from Gqrx is used as well
 - [Codec2](http://rowetel.com/codec2.html) is developed by David Rowe
 - [Opus](https://xiph.org) is developed by the Xiph foundation
 - [GNU radio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing